-- Old Burying Point Cemetery - An iconic cemetery which was the center of the Salem Witch Trials.
+- Old Burying Point Cemetery - An iconic cemetery that was the center of the Salem Witch Trials.

-- Salem Witch Trials Memorial - A simple, sombre memorial to all those killed during the Salem Witch Trials.
+- Salem Witch Trials Memorial - A simple, sober memorial to all those killed during the Salem Witch Trials.

 - Old Port, Portland, Maine - Walk through the historic yet funky city of Portland, Maine, enjoying the architecture and some local eats.

 - Casco Bay - Enjoy this historic lighthouse and possibly arrange a boat tour of this gorgeous bay.

 Obviously, this is an abbreviated list of all the things you can see along the way, but there simply no way to fit it all so you'll have to make some choices!

 Best time to go on a road trip from Chicago to Acadia National Park

 Because this road trip is in the northern part of the United States, it is best to embark on it during the summer, early fall, or late spring months.
 This will lower your chances of getting caught in inclement weather, as well as making it more enjoyable to see the outdoor activities.
 Additionally, some of the attractions are closed in the middle of the winter.

 This route is most crowded in the summer however, so see if you can go during the late spring or early fall.
 No matter when you decide to go, you will want to check the weather and pack accordingly before you leave as it may still rain or be a bit chilly!